thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 Part of promoting good documentation is helping those uncertain about (or overwhelmed by) what constitutes good docs and best practices.
 We seek to create a space where the community can contribute to the body of knowledge, as it relates to the mission of the Good Docs Project.

 We also want to foster community contributors, to elevate voices that aren't elevated and to empower individuals to be thought leaders in their careers.

+### Proposal depencencies

+The proposal requires the following to be resolved before it be fully implemented:

+- Content strategy working group
+- Resolution of website license conversations

 ## Proposal Details